rooom13/dailyWord-bot/old_node_bot/README.md

 ## @dailyWordBot
+This is the old version of the bot written in node.
+I changed it to py to ease the collaboration.

 **@dailyWordBot** is a Telegram Bot to help Spanish speakers learn German &amp; vice-versa developed using Node.js and Redis.

 This bot will send to you random words with sentence examples in both german and spanish in order to learn new vocabulary.